Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Januari 2026 11.00.02 UTC
+- WIB: Sabtu, 17 Januari 2026 11.40.13 UTC
-- WITA: Sabtu, 17 Januari 2026 12.00.02 UTC
+- WITA: Sabtu, 17 Januari 2026 12.40.13 UTC
-- WIT: Sabtu, 17 Januari 2026 13.00.02 UTC
+- WIT: Sabtu, 17 Januari 2026 13.40.13 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude